Joshua-Noakes1/Pibot/README.md

 # Pibot
-A unoffical selfhosted NodeJS discord bot for controlling Pihole
+An unoffical selfhosted NodeJS discord bot for controlling Pihole